 - Symptoms of the mental condition, which begin to appear in children ages 2-3, can be reduced but not entirely cured.

 - Each child diagnosed with autism faces a spectrum of his or her own individual challenges.

 - The Centers for Disease Control and Prevention estimate that autism occurs in approximately one in 68 children in the United States.

 The Surprising Connection Between Music and Autism

 In the first reports of autism dating back to 1943, there are multiple references to autistic children’s musical ability and interest.
-Dozens of studies have been conducted since then that clearly show a strong tie between music and autism.
+Since then, dozens of studies have been conducted that clearly show a strong tie between music and autism.

 Although individuals with autism are slower to develop verbal communication skills, evidence suggests that they are actually able to process and understand music just as good if not better than their peers.

 Specifically, autistic children have demonstrated advanced abilities in pitch categorization, memorization of melodies, and labeling of emotions in music.

 Take 13 year old Jewels, for example.
 At three years old, Jewels was unable to speak or move his fingers.
 But with the help of music therapy sessions, he is now a talented pianist.
 Check out the video of Jewels below.